aijaz/blog/content/posts/2013/09/2013-09-19-Luca-Parmitano.markdown

----
 title: "The Case of the Leaking Space Suit"
 date: 2013-09-13 17:45
 comments: false
-Category:
-- Science
+Category: Science
-tags:
-- Space
-- ISS
-- LucaParmitano
+Tags: Space, ISS, LucaParmitano
----

 Imagine, for a minute, that you're an astronaut.
 On the ISS.
 Conducting a space walk.
 There you are, outside your vehicle, and you realize your spacesuit is leaking.
 You could drown.
 In outer space.